jebyrne/sepspyr/README.md

 SEPSPYR is a matlab toolbox for building and reconstructing separable quadrature steerable pyramids.

-This toolbox provides the following package methods
+This toolbox provides the following methods

 * sepspyr.filter: 9 and 13 tap inphase and quadrature separable filters
 * sepspyr.build: decompose and image into a separable steerable pyramid for a given number of orientations and scales